 Alternatively, the video below from Wickes provides an easy-to-follow tutorial to help DIY enthusiasts:

-Ultimately, it depends on your budget, free time and your skill level.
-As briefly mentioned at the end of this article, the thought of water getting into the walls personally makes me nervous.
-If you’re confident in your ability and want to save money, it’s certainly something you could consider.
-On the other hand, if you’re like me and want the confidence of a professional fitting, here are some things to remember when obtaining quotations:
+Ultimately, it depends on your budget, free time and skill level.
+As mentioned briefly, the thought of water getting into the walls makes me nervous.
+However, it’s certainly something to consider if you’re confident in your ability and want to save money.

-- Ask for recommendations
+- Ask for recommendations.

-- Obtain at least three quotations
+- Obtain at least three quotations.

-- Ask to see testimonials
+- Ask to see testimonials.